-4.1 Product Behavior
+4.1 (Updated Section) Product Behavior

-- <1> Section 2.8.1: The update client periodically reports to its update server with a randomly chosen frequency of between one time every minute and one time every fifteen minutes. - <2> Section 3.3: Self-update functionality is only available in Windows 8.1 and earlier. - <3> Section 3.4: Self-update functionality is only available in Windows 8.1 and earlier. - <4> Section 3.6: Self-update functionality is only available in Windows 8.1 and earlier.
+<1> Section 2.8.1: The update client periodically reports to its update server with a randomly chosen frequency of between one time every minute and one time every fifteen minutes.

+<2> Section 3.3: Self-update functionality is only available in Windows 8.1 and earlier.

+<3> Section 3.3: The callerAttributes element is supported in Windows 11, version 22H2 operating systems.

+<4> Section 3.4: Self-update functionality is only available in Windows 8.1 and earlier.

+<5> Section 3.6: Self-update functionality is only available in Windows 8.1 and earlier.